Proactive Service Assurance in 5G and B5G Networks: A Closed-Loop Algorithm for End-to-End Network Slicing: End-to-End Orchestration

-Despite the numerous benefits that E2E network slicing offers for 5G and B5G networks, there remain certain gaps in knowledge and research opportunities \cite{8685766} such as RAN virtualization and slicing, holistic and intelligent slice orchestration, secure sliced networks, quality of services in network slicing.
-Drawing from the previously mentioned review, below we will construct a 5G E2E network slicing architecture in a simulator environment, with the goal of implementing and addressing intelligent network management in the context of service assurance.
+Despite the numerous benefits that E2E network slice offers for 5G and B5G networks, there remain certain gaps in knowledge and research opportunities \cite{8685766} such as RAN virtualization and network slice, holistic and intelligent network slice orchestration, secure network slices, and quality of services in multiple network slices.
+Drawing from the previously mentioned review, below we will construct a 5G E2E network slice architecture in a simulator environment, with the goal of implementing and addressing intelligent network management in the context of service assurance.

-Fig. \ref{fig:e2e-slice-orchestration} depicts a high-level view of our E2E network slicing infrastructure with a closed-loop algorithm on a 5G network.
+Fig. \ref{fig:e2e-slice-orchestration} depicts a high-level view of our E2E network slice infrastructure with a closed-loop algorithm on a 5G network.